DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 because it was so small that it lacked a library or other suitable community building.
-The network consisted of two wireless access points installed on high points (the roof of the business center and a centrally-located radio mast) within the community, and in-home wireless repeaters were installed in each dwelling so that internet access could be extended to premises at the edge of the community, thus ensuring equity of access on a household basis.
+The network consisted of two wireless access points installed on high points (the roof of the business center and a centrally located radio mast) within the community, and in-home wireless repeaters were installed in each dwelling so that internet access could be extended to premises at the edge of the community, thus ensuring equity of access on a household basis.
 Reports from the Northern